showers-and-bs/transactional-inbox/README.md

         }
     ],
 ```

-You can now require your local package in the Laravel application using chosen namespace of the package.
+You can now require your package in the Laravel application.

 ```sh
 composer require showers-and-bs/transactional-inbox:dev-master